 Population structure and genetic diversity analyses.
 In order to determine population connectivity and structure, we used a model-based Bayesian clustering method to infer the correct number of clusters, consistent with the number of populations or lineages 8,35,36.
 The filtered VCF files with SNP datasets were analyzed with STRUCTURE v2.3.4 35,37–39 with 1-20 population clusters (K) for initial assessments, and 1-7 K for in-depth analyses to reduce the computational time.
 In-depth analyses were ran with 1,000,000 iterations of burn-in followed by 10 million iterations of a Markov Chain Monte Carlo (MCMC), using the correlated allele frequencies with no-admixture model 40,41.
 A more exhaustive analysis was run using PARALLEL-STRUCTURE 42,43 with the same parameters mentioned above for K values from 1 to 10, with 3 replicates each.
 The results were summarized using STRUCTURE HARVESTER v0.6.94 44 and the optimal value of K was evaluated using the Evanno (ΔK) method 45.
 These results were also confirmed by running analyses under the same parameters on FASTSTRUCTURE v1.0, useful for the largest SNP datasets, and choosing the number of clusters (K) based on the model that maximizes marginal likelihoods 46.
 The best number of cluster to divide our SNP datasets obtained from the Evanno method was confirmed with ADMIXTURE v1.3 47.
 Cross-validation analyses were run in the R package ADEGENET v.2.1.1 48,49 to assess the optimal value of K and confirm the values found in STRUCTURE and ADMIXTURE.

-The genetic diversity was assessed according to levels of metadata for each isolate/specimen, including year of collection, substrate [although the sampling for different lifestyles (e.g. pathogenic, saprophytic) was limited to historical specimens], and distinct putative populations based on geographical origin and potential biogeographical barriers (i.e. country, state, east or west of the Mississippi river, Miss. river vs non-Miss.
+The genetic diversity was mapped against the levels of metadata for each isolate/specimen, including year of collection, substrate [although the sampling for different lifestyles (e.g. pathogenic, saprophytic) was limited to historical specimens], and distinct putative populations based on geographical origin and potential biogeographical barriers (i.e. country, state, east or west of the Mississippi river, Miss. river vs non-Miss.
 River, isolated populations vs. Miss river).
 Discriminant analyses of principal component (DAPC) were performed using ADEGENET to depict the genetic divergence between populations and subpopulations based on the aforementioned strata.
 Euclidean genetic distances were determined in POPPR v2.9.0 and ADEGENET, as well as statistics of genetic diversity for initial assessments.
 Further filtering of missing data was done in POPPR to assess the effect of missing data when removing SNPs and genotypes with more than 10 and 50 percent missing data.
 After initial assessments to determine the number of clusters with STRUCTURE and ADMIXTURE, the analyses for genetic diversity and principal component analyses were re-run for the newly found lineages.
 Euclidean genetic distance-based trees for the unweighted pair group method with arithmetic mean (UPGMA) were produced with POPPR, with 100 bootstrap repetitions and a cutoff of 50 for support values.
 Analyses of molecular variance (AMOVA) by state and by lineages were conducted using the R packages POPPR and ADE4 v1.7-16, with 1000 permutations and the “quasieuclid” method 50.